subvisual/subvisual.com/src/posts/2023-01-17-2022-in-review/index.md

 Fortunately, we got to be with everyone else from around the industry too.
 We hosted not one, not two, not three, but eleven community events in 2022:

 * Two Universe Summit;
-* T﻿hree Braga.Blockchain;
+* Three Braga.Blockchain;
-* F﻿ive Coimbra.Blockchain;
+* Five Coimbra.Blockchain;
-* T﻿he awesome Denites week in Lisbon.
+* The awesome Denites week in Lisbon.

 Not only that, but we were fortunate enough to attend four tremendous conferences: